mmohamed/kafka-kubernetes/SECURITY.md

-# How secure Kafka cluster with Kubernetes
+# How simply secure Kafka cluster with Kubernetes

 ## ZooKeeper DIGEST authentication
 1. Edit account configuration (one for Zookeeper nodes, another for Kafka broker) in [config.secured.yaml](zookeeper/config.secured.yaml) file.